zhuzilin/blog/src/pages/Node-js-events-source-code-reading.md

 ---
-title: Node.js events source code reading
+title: “Node.js events source code reading”
 date: 2019-01-16 16:34:36
-tags: node
+tags: ["node"]
 ---

 It is well-known that Node.js is an event based JavaScript  runtime environment.
 And today let's dig deeper into the source code and have a look at how this event mechanism is implemented.